fgonzalez3/beluga_metagenome/workflow.md

 # Visualization

 1. Now let's visualize these outputs.
+I used [Krona](https://github.com/marbl/Krona/wiki) for this.

 ```
 #!/bin/bash